-- If invited, participate in working groups, as experts, and individuals in the public or private sector in relation to issues under discussion. - Promote program objectives related to vulnerable populations and facilitate awareness of risk mitigation needs that should be a priority in the design and implementation of plans outlined for the use of CDBG-MIT funds by communities. - Support PRDOH through efforts to encourage the participation of those they represent by providing accurate information about CDBG-MIT programs to promote program opportunities and benefits.
+- Provide guidance and serve as a collaborator with, and to inform PRDOH of the needs, interests, and priorities of the individuals and sectors it represents during the development of CDBG-MIT programs. - If invited, participate in working groups, as experts, and individuals in the public or private sector in relation to issues under discussion. - Promote program objectives related to vulnerable populations and facilitate awareness of risk mitigation needs that should be a priority in the design and implementation of plans outlined for the use of CDBG-MIT funds by communities. - Support PRDOH through efforts to encourage the participation of those they represent by providing accurate information about CDBG-MIT programs to promote program opportunities and benefits.

-The CAC will perform the required tasks related to CDBG-MIT.
+The CAC will perform the required tasks related to CDBG-MIT Program.
 HUD guidance, at 84 FR 45838, provides that the Committee will meet in an open forum at least two (2) times per year to increase transparency in the implementation of CDBG-MIT funds, solicit and respond to comments submitted by the public regarding the mitigation activities of the recipient, and serve as an ongoing public forum to keep the public informed about PRDOH CDBG-MIT projects and programs.